Change of Financial Support Rules for EU, other EEA and Swiss Students:

 Two days ago, Michelle Donelan, the Minister of State for Universities confirmed that the eligibility rules for EEA student would be changing.
-These changes will apply to EU, other EEA and Swiss nationals, and their family members, who wish to commence courses in England in the Academic Year starting in August 2021.
+Accordingly, these changes will apply to EU, other EEA and Swiss nationals, and their family members, who wish to commence courses in England in the Academic Year starting in August 2021.

 Home or Overseas Fees